wazuh/wazuh-documentation/source/getting-started/index.rst

 How to install Wazuh
 --------------------

-The Wazuh solution is composed of :ref:`three central components <components>` called the the Wazuh server, the Wazuh indexer, the Wazuh dashboard, and a single component called the :ref:`Wazuh agent <installation_agents>`.
+The Wazuh solution is composed of :ref:`three central components <components>` called the Wazuh server, the Wazuh indexer, the Wazuh dashboard, and a single component called the :ref:`Wazuh agent <installation_agents>`.

 For deploying Wazuh in your infrastructure, you can choose between the two installation methods listed below: